Package 'coconots'

 Description

-The function calculates the log, quadratic and ranked probability scores for assessing relative performance of a fitted model as proposed by Czado et al. (2009).
+The function computes log, quadratic and ranked probability scores for assessing relative performance of a fitted model.

 Usage